-The girl behind Nikki’s Plate.
-I am a 25 year old Canadian girl, living in good old Eastern Ontario.
+The girl behind Nikki's Plate.
+I am a 29-year-old Canadian girl, living in good old Eastern Ontario.
 I am a mom to two little fur babies, Oakley & Diesel and an ICU Registered Nurse at our local hospital.

-I have a lust for developing healthy vegan recipes, exploring the world, renovating/DIYing our country bungalow, and capturing my life through a lens.
-All of which led me to create my blog, Nikki’s Plate, in May of 2015.
+I have a lust for developing healthy recipes, exploring the world, and renovating/DIYing our country bungalow.
+All of which led me to create my blog, Nikki's Plate, in May of 2015.

 I was born and raised in Mississauga, Ontario.
 My mom was from a small country town 4 hours away from Toronto and my dad was from Toronto.
 When my dad's parents passed away, my mom wanted to be closer to her family so we made the move to Kingston, Ontario.
 This was obviously a big move for my family which made us all really close.

 When in Kingston, I became very passionate about gymnastics and cheerleading.
 In grade 9 I made a national level elite cheerleading team, which was the most amazing experience.
 I competed on this team for 4 years all over the US and Canada.
 I my love for cheerleading continued when I cheered on my University time my first year.
 I decided to retire my cheerleading shoes after my first year of university because my body was starting to hurt, and I needed to focus on school.